wenlzhang/obsidian-todoist-context-bridge/MANUAL_SYNC_COMMANDS.md

 **Behavior**:
 - Searches the current task line and its indented sub-items for Todoist links
-- Performs immediate bidirectional completion status synchronization
+- Performs immediate completion status synchronization
 - Updates the journal after sync for future efficiency
 - Works with both enhanced and regular sync services